klauspost/rawspeed/README.md

 ## What is RawSpeed?
 RawSpeed…

-- is capable of decoding various images in RAW file format.
+- is capable of decoding various images in RAW file format
-- is intended to provide the fastest decoding speed possible.
+- is intended to provide the fastest decoding speed possible
-- supports the most common DSLR and similar class brands.
+- supports the most common DSLR and similar class brands
 - supplies unmodified RAW data, optionally scaled to 16 bit, or normalized to 0–1 floating point data.
-- supplies CFA layout for all known cameras.
+- supplies CFA layout for all known cameras
-- provides automatic black level calculation for cameras having such information.
+- provides automatic black level calculation for cameras having such information
-- optionally crops off  “junk” areas of images, containing no valid image information.
+- optionally crops off “junk” areas of images, containing no valid image information
-- can add support for new cameras by adding definitions to an XML file.
+- can add support for new cameras by adding definitions to an XML file
-- is extensively crash-tested on broken files.
+- is extensively crash-tested on broken files
 - decodes images from memory, not a file stream.
-You can use a memory mapped file, but it is rarely faster.
+You can use a memory mapped file, but it is rarely faster
-- is currently tested on more than 500 unique cameras.
+- is currently tested on more than 500 unique cameras
-- can add support for new cameras by updating an XML file.
+- can add support for new cameras by updating an XML file
-- open source under the LGPL v2 license.
+- is open source under the LGPL v2 license

 RawSpeed does NOT…